-Congratulations to the 2018 Anderson-Hopkins Awards for Excellence Recipients
+Congratulations to the 2019 Anderson-Hopkins Award Recipients

 The Anderson-Hopkins Award for Excellence in the Theater Arts is named for two of Washington D.C.'s long time theater goers and supporters; the Anderson-Hopkins Award for Excellence in the Theater Arts recognizes actors and other members of the DC theater community whose creative lives demonstrate great accomplishment to date and promise for the future.
 Original subscribers to the Kennedy Center when it opened in September 1971, Bill and Richard were avid DC theater goers, subscribers, and donors to numerous theaters over the years.
 Bill was involved with the Helen Hayes Awards in the beginning.
 Richard passed away in 2014, and Bill continues to support and attend theater, creating this foundation to recognize and award the individuals that continue to enrich the Washington, DC theater scene.

 The 2019 Anderson-Hopkins Award for Excellence in the Theater Arts will be held on Monday, November 11, 2019, at Signature Theatre.

 The Inaugural Award was held on Monday, November 20, 2017, at Signature Theatre in Arlington, Virginia.